scp756-221/course-site/docs/a7/page.md

 2. Commit and push the updates
 3. Review the new CI output on GitHub.

 ## Interlude: The levels of the CI tests

-At this point, we want to pause and consider all the components invoked when we run one of these local CI tests.
-This outline shows the components called when we run a command such as `runci-local.sh v1.1`.
+At this point, let's pause and consider all the components invoked during a local CI tests.
+This outline shows the components called by `runci-local.sh v1.1`.
 Lines at the same indentation are called in sequence while an indented line is called as a function or subservice.
 The implementation language for each component is in parentheses:

 * `runci-local.sh` (bash) Top-level script
-  * `docker` (Go) Client
+  * `docker` (Go) Client (from inside `clear-ci-images.sh`)
     * `dockerd` (Go) Server managing container images
   * `runci.sh` (bash) Mid-level script
     * `flake8` (Python) Static code checker